renukamanavalan/sonic-device-health/go/src/engine/README.md

     9. Sequence completion follow up:
             a.
-The first request of the sequence is re-raised
+As the sequence is done, re-raise request to the first action of the sequence, so anomaly detection is re-raised
             b.
+Any anomaly detected during handling of this sequence was put in pending state.
 If any pendig sequence, the one with highest pri is resumed.

     9. Active request:
             Once a request is raised to an action, it is not removed until